 Likewise with the open-world elements, RPG features, and collectables.

 Rise feels bloated at times, with too much uninspiring filler in its open-world sections.
 There isn’t ANYTHING WRONG with crafting a simple game well.
 I’d rather that than a sprawling jack-of-all trades title.

 The developers’ fear that players will abandon the game if it doesn’t constantly hold their hands is palpable.
 Crystal Dynamics is an experienced game developer with some amazing titles in its back catalogue.
 So to is Eidos Montreal.
-I hope that they need trust their audience more than CD; or, at the very least, give those of us who want a challenge options to remove all the condescending hints.
+I hope that they learn to trust their audience more.
+At the very least, they could give those of us who want a challenge options to remove all the condescending hints.